Worthy S. Streator: James A. Garfield

 Streator had a long association with President James A. Garfield.
 Streator offered Garfield a partnership in the Vermilion Coal Company in 1866.
 Garfield partnered with Streator in creating the Christian Standard publishing company.
 Garfield appointed Streator to political positions.

 Garfield represented Ohio in the U.S. House of Representatives from 1863 until his election as president in 1881.
 Garfield was in office for only four months, when he was shot and fatally wounded on July 2, 1881.
 Garfield died from complications of his wounds on September 19, 1881.
 The funeral held on September 26, 1881, was a majestic, solemn affair.
 An estimated one hundred thousand visitors came to Cleveland for the service and two-hundred and fifty thousand people lined the streets to view the five-mile procession which concluded at Cleveland's Lake View Cemetery.
-Worthy Streator was one of twelve friends and colleagues who took their place alongside Garfield's funeral car to serve as pall-bearers.
+Streator was one of twelve friends and colleagues who took their place alongside Garfield's funeral car to serve as pall-bearers.

 A year after Garfield's death, Streator became a principal member of an association created to build the Garfield Monument, in honor of their friend.
 Construction of the 180 ft graystone mausoleum began in 1885.
 It contained a chapel in its center which hold the crypt of President Garfield and his wife, Lucretia.
 The monument was dedicated by Presidents Rutherford B. Hayes and Benjamin Harrison on May 29, 1890.